NexMaker-Fab/2023zjudem-Team-Gladiators/docs/AC/Arduino/project.md

 <li><p>Push button </p>
 </li>
 </ol>
 <p>This project is divided in three parts .
-First, we use heroku to create an app .
-Second,we build an Amazon Alexa skill to implement our work (Most importantpart).
-Third, we setup our hardware and program it using Arduino IDE.</p>
+First, heroku is applied to create an app .
+Second,Amazon Alexa is built to implement our work (Most importantpart).
+Third, Hardware is setup and programming is done using Arduino IDE.</p>
 <p><br><div class="loader"><img src="image/image1a.png" alt="#" width=100% height=56.25%/></div>
 <br></p>
 <h1 id="step-1-linking-heroku-with-github">Step 1: Linking Heroku With GitHub</h1>
 <p>Heroku is a cloud platform as a service (PaaS) supporting several programming languages that is used as a web application deployment model.
 First, go to heroku site create a new account or login there.
 Link is given below</p>
 <p><a href="https://www.heroku.com/">Heroku Website</a></p>
-<p>Lets start with creating a new app.
-I have given my app name
+<p>Let us start with creating a new app.
+App name is given
 \&quot;iottempswitch\&quot; when you deploy app, link is generated.</p>
 <p>Once app is made go to GitHub. <a href="https://github.com/">GitHub</a></p>
 <p>Log in or sign up and create a new repository on GitHub.
 Choose a name and click &quot;Create repository.&quot;